dario-vega/demo-lab-baggage/Labs.md

 ```

-2. Show the code
+###  Show the code

-## DEMO-Service-Connector
+## LAB5 Execute Streaming tests

 Publishing messages to the Stream instance from the OCI Console (copy/paste the json Baggage document in Data text box.).

 ![Working](PublishMessage.png)

-Or using OCI cli commands in order to simulate real-time traffic.
+using OCI cli commands in order to simulate real-time traffic.

 ````
 cd ~/demo-lab-baggage/functions-fn